officiallysingh/spring-boot-problem-handler/README.md

 | [**`WebFluxDaoExceptionHandler`**](src/main/java/com/ksoot/problem/spring/boot/autoconfigure/webflux/WebFluxDaoExceptionHandler.java)           | No          | Yes            |

-The autoconfiguration may not take effect while running Junit test cases, So required configuration classes could be imported for `Controller`s test cases, as follows
+But the autoconfiguration may not take effect while running Junit test cases, So required configuration classes could be imported for `Controller`s test cases, as follows

 > For Spring Web applications
 ```java